We take a look at heart health during pregnancy and what you can do to help your child long-term

 Your health and your baby’s heart

-What can be proved is that if you have a healthy diet and take regular exercise, it’s good for your unborn baby.
+Having a healthy diet and taking regular exercise has been proven to be good for your unborn baby.
 Studies at Southampton University show that maternal diet during pregnancy can have lasting effects on children’s heart health later in life.
 The British Heart Foundation’s (BHF) Associate Medical Director, Professor Jeremy Pearson, says: ‘This study is important because it strengthens the evidence that eating a healthy, balanced diet during pregnancy directly reduces the risk that your child will grow up to become overweight or obese.’

 The Kansas City University of Medicine and Biosciences has published research in Early Human Development revealing that women who exercise for at least 30 minutes a day, three days a week, had babies with lower heart rates compared to women who didn’t exercise (a low heart rate indicates that your baby’s heart is in good health).
 The differences between these groups were still seen one month after birth.